harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 > Child components that are tightly coupled with their parent should include the parent component name as a prefix.

-The style guide recommends starting with the parent component, it's more flexible to use a _namespace_ after our prefix.
+The style guide recommends starting the component name with the parent component.
+I've found using a _namespace_ after our prefix instead is more flexible.

 Namespaces avoid conflicts, improve IDE autocompletion and define the scope of the component.